mmotti/pihole-gravity-optimise/README.md

 #### Installations:
 Install the following packages:

-`sudo apt-get install python3 python3-pip python3-dev`
+`sudo apt-get install python3 python3-pip`

 Install the following module:

 `sudo pip3 install pyahocorasick`

+Install the following only if you experience an error when trying to install pyahocorasick:

+`sudo apt-get install python3-dev`

 ### Run the optimisation